mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Section 3.1 and 3.2 are core (contrastive equation - 5)

 1. Sohn, Kihyuk.
 "Improved deep metric learning with multi-class n-pair loss objective."
 In Proceedings of the 30th International Conference on Neural Information Processing Systems, pp. 1857-1865.
 2016.
+  - Deep metric learning (solves the slow convergence for the contrastive and triple loss)
+    - what is the penalty??
+    - How they compared the convergences
+  - This paper: Multi-class N-pair loss
+    - developed in two steps (i) Generalization of triplet loss (ii) reduces computational complexity by efficient batch construction (??) taking (N+1)xN examples!!
+  - Experiments on visual recognition, object recognition, and verification, image clustering and retrieval, face verification and identification tasks.
+  - identify multiple negatives [section 3], efficient batch construction

 1. Dosovitskiy, Alexey, Jost Tobias Springenberg, Martin Riedmiller, and Thomas Brox.
-"Discriminative unsupervised feature learning with convolutional neural networks."
-NIPS, 2014.
+"Discriminative unsupervised feature learning with convolutional neural networks.
+"NIPS, 2014.

 1. Dosovitskiy, Alexey, Philipp Fischer, Jost Tobias Springenberg, Martin Riedmiller, and Thomas Brox.
 "Discriminative unsupervised feature learning with exemplar convolutional neural networks."
 IEEE transactions on pattern analysis and machine intelligence 38, no. 9 (2015): 1734-1747.